icerpc/icerpc-csharp/BUILDING.md

 git push origin main
 ```

-5. Then merge the main branch with our PR
+5. Then merge the main branch with your PR
 ``` shell
 git checkout my-branch
 git merge origin/main
 git push <remote> my-branch
 ```

-6. Once you do this check the PR builds and ensure that "Check Slice Subtree Updates" workflow job passes, and that no
+6. Ensure that "Check Slice Subtree Updates" workflow job passes, and that no files under slice sub-directory are modified
-   files under slice sub-directory are modified.
+   by the PR.

 7. Finally merge your PR as usual.